 600 George Street,

-1 person favorited this theater
+4 people favorited this theater

+Built on the site of the DeLuxe Theatre.
 Hoyts Plaza Theatre in Sydney was the original quintessential “Spanish” styled theatre.
 It was famous in the old days as a picture palace complete with an English built Christie theatre organ and a full orchestra on an elevated platform.
-Many big films opened here, the first being Cecil B. DeMille’s production of “Dynamite” which starred Conrad Nagel and opened the Plaza on 9th May 1930.
+The Plaza Theatre was opened on 9th May 1930 with Cecil B. DeMille’s production of “Dynamite” which starred Conrad Nagel.
+The supporting programme was Laurel & Hardy in “Night Owls” and American organist Eddie Fitch opened the Christie organ.
 The original plan was for a 4,000 seater, but the stock market crash of 1929 was to see those plans go out the window.

-In September 1958, the Plaza Theatre was refurbished for Cinerama and the screen at that time was the largest in Australia for an indoor cinema.
+In September 1958, the Plaza Theatre was refurbished for 3-strip Cinerama and the screen at that time was the largest in Australia for an indoor cinema.

-The Plaza Theatre was closed in June 1977 and used for a time as both skating rink and restaurant.
+It was used for a time as both skating rink Maxie’s Manhattan Disco and a restaurant.
 A Heritage order prevented its demolition until 1995, when Planet Hollywood removed the remainder of the auditorium’s decoration.
 The foyer is intact and is used as a McDonalds restaurant.
 Planet Hollywood only lasted a short while, and today the auditorium has been ‘twinned’ with the Plaza Restauraunt operating in the upper half.

-Just login to your account and subscribe to this theater
+Just login to your account and subscribe to this theater.